|Position:||Math - Honors Geometry & College Algebra, International Baccalaureate - Middle Years Program Coordinator|

 My Education and Professional Background

-I received my Bachelor's of Science in Mathematics & Sociology from the University of Nebraska at Omaha.
-I also got a Bachelor of Science in Secondary Education from the University of Nebraska at Omaha.
-Graduate program in Sociology through the University of Nebraska at Omaha.
-I am finishing my Master's in Mathematics Education from Northern Arizona University graduating May 2021.
-I started my teaching career in Council Bluffs Iowa where I taught two years at Woodrow Wilson Middle School.
-I have have been working at Chandler High School since July 2018.
+I received my Bachelor's of Science doubling in Mathematics & Sociology from the University of Nebraska at Omaha.
+I also have a Bachelor's of Science in Secondary Education from the University of Nebraska at Omaha.
+Graduate coursework in Sociology through the University of Nebraska at Omaha.
+I received my Master's in Mathematics Education from Northern Arizona University in April 2021.
+I started my teaching career in Council Bluffs, Iowa where I taught 7th grade math and science at Woodrow Wilson Middle School.
+I have been working at Chandler High School since July 2018.

 My Educational Philosophy